matidlr/API-world-cup-2026/world-cup-api/README.md

   - Auto-simulates a new world cup when current tournament is missing/ended and `teamId` is provided.
 - If `teamId` is provided, it must be one of the two finalists.
 - If world cup is `FINAL_ACTIVE`, re-simulation is blocked until final is closed.

 ---

-## Notes for Integrators
-- Use `/reference/game-dictionary` and `/reference/coach-profiles` to avoid hardcoding labels in frontend.
-- Prefer reading actions from the response (`options`) rather than constructing action menus client-side.
-- For educational debugging, combine:
-  - `MatchResponse.currentContext`
-  - `/match/{matchId}/stats`
-  - `/match/{matchId}/squad`

----